gvwilson/sensibleadventures/nardica/nardica.md

 like a shriek of metal through a symphony.
 "Remain where you are!
 There is no cause for alarm!
+This safety notice is brought to you by Volkov's Hot Sauce!
+Volkov's wants you to know,
-Repeat, there is no cause for alarm!"
+there is no cause for alarm!"
 Even as the voice spoke,
 a high-pitched alarm began to ping.